hyper-ub/SaitamaRobot/README.md

  messages
  - `URL`: The URL your webhook should connect to (only needed for webhook mode)

- - `DRAGONS`: A space-separated list of user_ids which should be considered sudo users
+ - `WORLD_GOVT`: A space-separated list of user_ids which should be considered sudo users
- - `DEMONS`: A space-separated list of user_ids which should be considered support users (can gban/ungban, nothing else)
+ - `ADMIRALS`: A space-separated list of user_ids which should be considered support users (can gban/ungban, nothing else)
- - `WOLVES`: A space-separated list of user_ids which should be considered whitelisted - they can't be banned.
+ - `REVOLUTIONARIES`: A space-separated list of user_ids which should be considered whitelisted - they can't be banned.
  - `DONATION_LINK`: Optional: link where you would like to receive donations.
  - `CERT_PATH`: Path to your webhook certificate
  - `PORT`: Port to use for your webhooks